ISTURISA® (osilodrostat) MAY HELP YOU REACH AND MAINTAIN NORMAL CORTISOL LEVELSa

 —Andrea, an ISTURISA Patient Ambassador who has been living with Cushing's disease since 1996

-ISTURISA (osilodrostat) is a prescription medicine that is used to treat adults with Cushing’s disease:
+ISTURISA (osilodrostat) is a prescription medicine used to treat elevated levels of cortisol in the blood (endogenous hypercortisolemia) in adults with Cushing’s syndrome:

 It is not known if ISTURISA is safe and effective in children.